TRANSKEI WILD COAST MEANDER

 Trennerys will be a three-night camp on the Transkei Wild Coast and is situated only 30km from the Kei River mouth.
 Do not be deceived by the distance as the roads we plan to travel will take you to amazingly beautiful places while testing your 4x4 driving and negotiating skills before enjoying a late lunch at Trennerys.
 Over lunch many photos and comments about the morning’s activities will be shared by all.
 No visit to Trennerys will be complete without a visit to the wreck (remains) of the Jakaranda, one of many ships that ran aground on the Transkei Wild Coast, making it their final resting place.
 The wreck is situated between Mount Point and Cherry’s Point and has deteriorated very fast over the last five years from the onslaughts and fury of the Indian Ocean and environmental factors.

-An early arrival at Dwesa Nature Reserve, a two-night stop, will give participants enough time to either arrange a guided trip through the reserve or make use of a guided trip to the mouth of the Mbashe River.
+Dwesa Nature Reserve is a two-night stop where participants will have the opportunity to drive through the reserve or go to the mouth of the Mbashe River.
 Here small boats will transport you to the opposite bank of the river where lunch can be enjoyed at The Haven Hotel before returning to the camp.
 The option has always proven to be very popular with participants.
 Alternatively, you might choose to relax at the camp, hike in the reserve or enjoy time on the beach or even go fishing just outside the reserve.

 On the Wild Coast long, amazing beaches run as far as the eye can see and there are numerous stunning river mouths.